Eurovision Song Contest 2018: Here’s The Drinking Game

 For many who tune in to watch the Eurovision Song Contest, it is all about the vocal performance.
-Or, perhaps it is about the costuming as countries seem to complete for the most outrageous outfit from year to year.
+Or, perhaps it is about the costuming as countries seem to compete for the most outrageous outfit from year to year.
 However, for others, the Eurovision Song Contest has developed into an annual drinking game.

 A drinking game can be easily developed on the spot in relation to the Eurovision Song Contest.
-Even if you only take a sip of your preferred beverage every time there is a key change as suggested to Pedestrian by Joe Creasey, Australia’s Eurovision correspondent, you would be half way to a fully-fledged drinking game.
+Even if you only take a sip of your preferred beverage every time there is a key change as suggested to Pedestrian by Joe Creasey, Australia’s Eurovision correspondent, you would be halfway to a fully-fledged drinking game.
 However, adding the rules involving pyrotechnics displays or someone walking on stage in a white outfit would round out your drinking game nicely and you will still find yourself quite inebriated by the end of the evening.

 On top of this standard version of the Eurovision Song Contest drinking game, every year, there are usually stylized versions.
 For those who have checked out the songs well in advance, they are able to discover some more interesting reasons to drink during the event.
 Something like stairs on fire, a unique musical instrument, or a costume reveal instantly become a reason to drink during the Eurovision Song Contest.